citp/privacy-policy-historical/m/my/myy/myyogaonline.com.md

-> *The following text is extracted and transformed from the myyogaonline.com privacy policy that was archived on 2010-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100602142242id_/http%3A//myyogaonline.com/pages/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the myyogaonline.com privacy policy that was archived on 2011-11-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111102003104id_/http%3A//www.myyogaonline.com/pages/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - My Yoga Online
+# Privacy Policy

 By using this site, you indicate your agreement of My Yoga Online's Privacy Policy.